iandanforth/thought-experiment/app/README.md

 ## Network Dynamics

+### Perpetual sequences
 The initial implementation of combining previous neuron activity with bottom up activity resulted in sequences that would continue perpetually.
 Since the activity of each neuron is binary and the 'memory' of the system is only 1 timestep there is no way to decay a sequence propagating from previous neuron activity alone.

 If your only choice of signal is all or nothing the signal doesn't decay.

+### Saturation

+If you probe the network while it's got a perpetual sequence running you can start two sets of neurons firing in a progressive sequence, but this is not stable.

+As the connections adapt to the new sequence they eventually cause all the neurons to activate and then the network is locked in a saturated perpetually firing state.

 ## React Pixi Fiber Notes